 You may already know what a ribbon is and how it looks.
 Nowadays, the CSS ribbon effect is a web design trend.
 It’s cool and it can help you by adding a 3D effect to your design.

-So, in this article you’ll learn how to create CSS ribbons, without any images and minimal HTML markup.
+So, in this article, you’ll learn how to create CSS ribbons, without any images and minimal HTML code.

 Why would I need CSS ribbons?